freelawproject/courtlistener/DEVELOPING.md

     the PR's become impossible to read and risky to merge.
 This is a big reason we use black.

 1. We are beginning to use mypy to add type hints to our Python code.
-New code must include hints and updates to old code should add hints to the old code.
+New code should include hints, and updates to old code should add hints to the old code.
 The idea is for our hints to gradually get better and more complete.
-Our Github Action for mypy is in lint.yml, and should be updated to run against any areas that have hints.
+Our Github Action for mypy is in `lint.yml`, and should be updated to run against any areas that have hints.
 This just takes a second once mypy is working properly on a file or module.

-1. We use iSort to sort our imports.
+1. We use `iSort` to sort our imports.
 If your imports aren't sorted properly, iSort will tell you so when you push your code to Github.
 Again, we recommend getting iSort integrated into your editor or workflow.

-1. *KEEP YOUR PR's SMALL*.
-A good PR should land a specific thing of some sort.
-It doesn't have to be done — it doesn't even have to work! — but it should be clean, and it should be your best effort at clean *progress*.
-PRs are both a way of getting your work into the system and a way to *communicate* your work.
-The latter is more important.
-10 small, clean PRs are about 10× better than a monolithic one that is fully functional.

-    Say you are developing a system that relies on regexes to do something.
-Why not submit the regexes (and their tests!) in one PR and the thing that uses those regexes in another?
-That'd be much easier to review than trying to see the whole thing at once.

 1. We have an editorconfig, an eslint configuration, and a black configuration.
 Please use them.